 The Florida Department of Corrections (FDC) is committed to providing information to the public in a timely and accurate manner.
 This section of our website contains an extensive amount of data and information related to inmate mortality and in-custody deaths.

-Many of our inmates have not had regular access to any form of health care prior to being sentenced to FDC custody.
+- Many inmates have not had regular access to any form of health care prior to being sentenced.
 In addition, many inmates suffer from pre-existing conditions such as alcohol and drug addiction, mental health issues, and chronic conditions such as diabetes and hypertension.
-From the moment they arrive at one of our Reception Centers, we are committed to providing proper care for our inmates as part of preparing them for successful re-entry into the community.

-Incarceration does not deprive an individual of his or her right to have information about their health protected from public disclosure.
-The Department of Corrections, as a health care provider, is a covered entity for purposes of the Federal Health Insurance Portability and Accountability Act (HIPAA) (45 C.F.R.
+As a health care provider, FDC a covered entity for purposes of the Federal Health Insurance Portability and Accountability Act (HIPAA) (45 C.F.R.
 Parts 160, 162, and 164).
 Pursuant to 45 C.F.R. § 164.502(f), the Department must comply with the confidentiality requirements of HIPAA with respect to the protected health information of a deceased inmate.
 Pursuant to section 945.10(1)(a), Florida Statutes, inmate and offender mental health, medical, or substance abuse records are confidential and exempt from the provisions of Chapter 119, Florida Statutes.

 The links below provide information on inmate deaths by name, date, manner of death and investigative status by each facility and by each year, including most up-to-date in the current year.